jinzitian/emotion_analyse/README.md

  python main.py train
  ```
  ![image](https://github.com/jinzitian/emotion_analyse/blob/master/images/train.png)
- * see some examples I made for you (if the checkpoints does not have saved models,you need train first)
+ * see some examples I made for you (if the checkpoints does not have saved models, you need train first)

  ```
  The form is ：
  python main.py example
  ```
  ![image](https://github.com/jinzitian/emotion_analyse/blob/master/images/example.png)
- * analyse your own sentences emotion (if the checkpoints does not have saved models,you need train first)
+ * analyse your own sentences emotion (if the checkpoints does not have saved models, you need train first)

  ```
  The form is ：